Aeon

-Although the term aeon may be used in reference to a period of a thousand million years (especially in geology, cosmology and astronomy), its more common usage is for any long, indefinite period.
+Although the term aeon may be used in reference to a period of a billion years (especially in geology, cosmology and astronomy), its more common usage is for any long, indefinite period.
 Aeon can also refer to the four aeons on the geologic time scale that make up the Earth's history, the Hadean, Archean, Proterozoic, and the current aeon, Phanerozoic.

 Astronomy and cosmology

-In astronomy an aeon is defined as a billion years (109 years, abbreviated AE).
+In astronomy, an aeon is defined as a billion years (109 years, abbreviated AE).

 Roger Penrose uses the word aeon to describe the period between successive and cyclic Big Bangs within the context of conformal cyclic cosmology.

 Philosophy and mysticism

-In Buddhism, an "aeon" or mahakalpa (Sanskrit: महाकल्प) is often said to be 1,334,240,000 years, the life cycle of the world.
+In Buddhism, and Hinduism, aeon may be used as a translation of the term kalpa or mahakalpa (Sanskrit: महाकल्प).
+A mahakalpa is often said to be 1,334,240,000 years, the life cycle of the world.
+Yet, these numbers are symbolic, not literal.

-Plato used the word aeon to denote the eternal world of ideas, which he conceived was "behind" the perceived world, as demonstrated in his famous allegory of the cave.